 Lea Stening Health

-We are a privately run organisation but in 2009 received funding from our local PHO (Partnership Canterbury) to run a weight loss service for people with BMI’s > 35, with co-morbidities such as diabetes, heart and respiratory diseases.
+As a privately run organisation in 2009 Lea received funding from our local PHO (Partnership Canterbury) to run a weight loss service for people with BMI’s > 35, with co-morbidities such as diabetes, heart and respiratory diseases.
 We assisted 300 people to shift over 1,000kg in just 5 visits.

 When the funding allocation ceased we continued free weight checks for a year with astounding results.
 One man lost 60kg and a women 92kg!